 On each trial, you will see a word or phrase prompt indicating a category.

-As soon as you see the category prompt, you should immediately begin naming words belonging to the category.
+As soon as you see the prompt, you should start naming words that belong to the category.

-You will be scored on each category based on the number of words you recall.
-What's more, you have the flexibility to decide how long to spend on each category.
+You will have the flexibility to decide how long you want to spend on each category.
+You will press ENTER whenever you want to change categories.
+After a delay, the new category label will appear and, as before, your task is to recall words related to that category.

+Scoring

+You will earn a point for each unique item you recall for each category; repetitions will not be counted.
+Your score will be displayed in real-time on the screen.

+If you think you would be do better with a new category, you should change categories.
+However, each time you change categories, you will have to wait before the new category label appears.
+As such, there is a time penalty for switching move on.

 The entire task will take a total of 45 minutes.

 Your goal is to name as many words as possible within the 45-minute time frame.

-Scoring and how to move to a next category

-If you feel confident about doing better in a new category, you can choose to move on.
-But keep in mind that there will be a time penalty when you switch to a new category.

-You will earn a point for each unique item you recall for each category; repetitions will not be counted.
-Your score will be displayed in real-time on the screen.

-To move on to a new category, press the “Enter” key.

-Remember, your goal is to maximize your score in the 45 minutes.
+The more words you name during these 45 minutes, the more bonus money you will earn.

-Example Screenshot of the Main Recalling Test
+Example Screenshot of the Recall Experiment

-Below is a screenshot of the main test.
-This example is provided to help you better understand the test structure.
+Below is a screenshot from the experiment.
+This example is provided to help you understand how the experiment works.

 1. The category and your score for that category will appear in the center.